ultralytics/ultralytics/docs/quickstart.md

     # Perform object detection on an image using the model
     results = model('https://ultralytics.com/images/bus.jpg')

+    # Evaluate the model's performance on the test set
+    results = model.test()

     # Export the model to ONNX format
     success = model.export(format='onnx')